Skip to content

 City transport barely registers on the budget: a tram, bus or metro ride is a few lei, tapped with a contactless card.
 The old-town centres are walkable anyway.Photo: Joe Mabel, CC BY-SA 4.0 - https://commons.wikimedia.org/wiki/File:Bucharest_-_tram_in_front_of_Hala_Traian_01.jpg

 Moving between cities is where you make a choice.
-Trains are slow but reliable and easy on the wallet: Bucharest to Cluj is around 90 lei, and Bucharest to Brasov, the busiest tourist run, is roughly 35 to 100 lei depending on the service, in about two and a half hours.
-Buses (FlixBus and the like) cover the gaps the railway misses; Bucharest to Brasov by bus is about 50 to 65 lei.
-As a rule, if there is a direct train you want it, and if there is not, the bus is your friend.
+Trains are slow but reliable and easy on the wallet: Bucharest to Cluj on the InterCity runs about 90 to 95 lei second class on the 2026 timetable, and Bucharest to Brasov, the busiest tourist run, is roughly 37 to 80 lei second class depending on the train, from the all-stations Regio up to the faster InterCity, in about two and a half hours on the good ones.
+Buses (FlixBus and the like) cover the gaps the railway misses; FlixBus prices Bucharest-Brasov dynamically, from around 35 lei if you book a few days ahead and climbing well past that close to departure, so it’s worth checking the app rather than assuming it automatically beats the train.
+As a rule, if there’s a direct train you want it, and if there isn’t, the bus is your friend.

 Sights: what castles and museums cost